-In 1843 McLoughlin and Father Blanchet traveled to Oregon City to select a location for a new church and school near what is now 10th and Water Streets.
-The new church was built in 1846, reportedly using 160,000 bricks fired on site at a cost of $20,000 - no Hiddens in this one!
+McLoughlin and Father Blanchet traveled to Oregon City in 1843 to select a location for a new church and school near what is now 10th and Water Streets.
+The new church was built in 1846, reportedly using 160,000 bricks that were fired on site at a cost of $20,000 - no Hiddens in this one!

 St. John the Apostle Church was founded in 1844, more than a decade before Oregon attained statehood.
 The church was the headquarters for the Diocese of Oregon City (now the Archdiocese of Portland).
-The new Bishop Norbert Blanchet lived in the church when he was preaching there and was then promoted to Archbishop of Oregon City.
+The new Bishop Norbert Blanchet lived in the church when he was preaching there before being promoted to Archbishop of Oregon City.

-First Nuns arrive to the West in Oregon City, 1848.
+First Nuns arrive to the West - Oregon City, 1848.